Age disparity in sexual relationships

-In heterosexual sexual relationships, concepts of age disparity, including what defines an age disparity, have developed over time and vary among societies.
+In sexual relationships, concepts of age disparity, including what defines an age disparity, have developed over time and vary among societies.
 Differences in age preferences for mates can stem from partner availability, gender roles, and evolutionary mating strategies, and age preferences in sexual partners may vary cross-culturally.
 There are also social theories for age differences in relationships as well as suggested reasons for 'alternative' age-hypogamous relationships.
 Age-disparate relationships have been documented for most of recorded history and have been regarded with a wide range of attitudes dependent on sociocultural norms and legal systems.

-Statistics
+Statistics (heterosexual)

-Data in Australia and the United Kingdom show an almost identical pattern.
+Data in Australia and the United Kingdom show a similar pattern.

 Relationships with age disparities have been observed with both men and women as the older or younger partner.
 In various cultures, older men and younger women often seek one another for sexual or marital relationships.
 Older women sometimes date younger men as well, and in both cases wealth and apparent physical attractiveness are often relevant.
-Because most men are interested in women in their 20s, adolescent boys are generally sexually interested in women somewhat older than they are.
+Adolescent boys are generally sexually interested in adolescent girls and women somewhat older than they are.
 Older men also display an interest in women of their own age.
 However, research suggests that relationship patterns are more influenced by women's preferences than men's.

-Most men marry women younger than they are; with the difference being between two and three years in Spain, the UK reporting the difference to be on average about three years, and the US, two and a half.
+Most men marry women younger than they are, with the difference being between two and three years in Spain, the UK reporting the difference to be on average about three years, and the US, two and a half.
 The pattern was also confirmed for the rest of the world, with the gap being largest in Africa.
 However, the number of women marrying younger men is rising.
 A study released in 2003 by the UK's Office for National Statistics concluded that the proportion of women in England and Wales marrying younger men rose from 15% to 26% between 1963 and 1998.
 Another study also showed a higher divorce rate as the age difference rose for when either the woman was older or the man was older.
 A 2008 study, however, concluded that the difference is not significant.

 In August 2010, Michael Dunn of the University of Wales Institute, Cardiff, completed and released the results of a study on age disparity in dating.
 Dunn concluded that "Not once across all ages and countries ... did females show a preference for males significantly younger than male preferences for females" and that there was a "consistent cross-cultural preference by women for at least same-age or significantly older men".
-A 2003 AARP study reported that 34% of women over 39 years old were dating younger men.
+A 2003 AARP study reported that only 34% of women over 39 years old were dating younger men.

 A 2011 study suggested that marriage of younger men by women is positively correlated with decreased longevity, particularly for the woman, though married individuals generally still have longer lifespans than singles.